 What should you do in a dental emergency?

-The Australian Dental Association (ADA) has great advice for measures that you can take in the event of an emergency.
-Don’t leave it until it’s too late, read these tips NOW:
+The Australian Dental Association (ADA) has excellent advice for measures that you can take in the event of an emergency.
+Do not leave it until it’s too late, read these tips NOW:

 Braces or retainers: